openbrainsrc/Radian/doc/download.markdown

 ##### Unreleased changes in GitHub repository

+ - Add `flatten` function to plotting library to help with using hierarchical JSON data.
  - Make JSON data processing more lenient: string values that can be interpreted as numbers are converted to numeric values.